 When one or more is in conflict with the work we do, we are very likely to be stressed or unsettled.
-If you work for a company that is facing rapid growth and limited manpower, and feel that you are bending backwards and working too hard to meet targets, you are likely to be stressed and discontent with your work and the company in general.
+If you work for a company that is facing rapid growth and limited manpower and feel that you are bending backward and working too hard to meet targets, you are likely to be stressed and discontent with your work and the company in general.

 Success in life means living by your values

 Core values are important to everyone’s personal and professional conduct because these are the qualities that embody everything we do.
-They are the primary ideals; these often inform our beliefs about us and the world.
-Their proper identification of is essential in guiding our reactions as well as motivating our behaviours especially in times of personal or professional difficulties.
+They are the primary ideas; these often inform our beliefs about us and the world.
+Their proper identification of is essential in guiding our reactions as well as motivating our behaviors especially in times of personal or professional difficulties.

 There is a distinction between the two values.
-While growth ones generally correlate with something that we pursue or try to maximise, limiting ethic or philosophic value relates with those things we try to minimise or avoid.
+While growth ones generally correlate with something that we pursue or try to maximize, limiting ethic or philosophic value relates to those things we try to minimize or avoid.
 These limiting values can either be intrinsic limiting and/or instrumental limiting.

 Life is much easier when we acknowledge and nurture our core values.
-This is accomplished by making plans that complement our natural traits and when we make a decision to honour these plans.
-It therefore stands to reason that we must never face stress or conflict while—internal or otherwise—when applying these ideals to our personal and professional lives.
+This is accomplished by making plans that complement our natural traits and when we make a decision to honor these plans.
+It, therefore, stands to reason that we must never face stress or conflict while—internal or otherwise—when applying these ideas to our personal and professional lives.

-The most important role of the good traits we try to nurture and maximise is that they make us happy.
-Whatever the situation, we are more likely to be contented with the results of an activity when we know and stand by the fundamental traits that define our lives and provide direction in every decision we make.
+The most important role of the good traits we try to nurture and maximize is that they make us happy.
+Whatever the situation, we are more likely to be content with the results of an activity when we know and stand by the fundamental traits that define our lives and provide direction in every decision we make.

-Limiting values are the negative standards that we oftentimes try to disassociate ourselves because they cause friction in our lives or negatively impact on our personal and professional performance.
+Limiting values are the negative standards that we often times try to disassociate ourselves because they cause friction in our lives or negatively impact on our personal and professional performance.
 For most people, the journey to aligning their lives with their beliefs begins with identifying these limiting ethics and eliminating them.
 Everyone has a set of limiting beliefs that prevent them from moving forward, achieving happiness, and accomplishing their life’s goals.
-In a nutshell, limiting ideals nurture behaviours and attitudes that sabotage of our convictions and other values.
+In a nutshell, limiting ideas nurture behaviors and attitudes that sabotage of our convictions and other values.

 It is therefore justified to say that core values are responsible for all the important decisions we make in life, how we lead our lives, our mannerisms, and what career paths we choose to take.
 The growth ones we hold dear determine what courses we take in school, what jobs we eventually get, whether we start businesses or get employed, whether to stick to tradition or travel unbeaten paths etc.

-In an environment such as a place of business or an organisation, employees do not turn to written-down statements on the organisation’s bulletin board for ideas on how to behave or relate with each other and customers; they often turn to one another.
-This is because values in a company are fostered from individual ideals and personal interactions between employees.
+In an environment such as a place of business or an organization, employees do not turn to written-down statements on the organization’s bulletin board for ideas on how to behave or relate with each other and customers; they often turn to one another.
+This is because values in a company are fostered from individual ideas and personal interactions between employees.

-While it is possible for an organisation to create a value-based culture, this requires a balance between the recruitment of individuals with company-like virtues as well as implementing measures that encourage such principles.
-Just like with individual people, companies and organisations benefit from having clearly defined values because this help the company define itself in a way other people will understand.
-They will guide the company’s behaviour in a way that is desirable.
+While it is possible for an organization to create a value-based culture, this requires a balance between the recruitment of individuals with company-like virtues as well as implementing measures that encourage such principles.
+Just like with individual people, companies and organizations benefit from having clearly defined values because this help the company define itself in a way other people will understand.
+They will guide the company’s behavior in a way that is desirable.

-In a work environment, the cultivation of corporate and organisational values encourages the formation of authentic organisations with trustworthy leaders.
-They also promote the growth of the whole organisation just the way they help an individual grow personally and professionally.
+In a work environment, the cultivation of corporate and organizational values encourages the formation of authentic organizations with trustworthy leaders.
+They also promote the growth of the whole organization just the way they help an individual grow personally and professionally.

-Nurturing growth and common values lead to greater onboarding success in the organisation, improved engagement between staff and the management and employees and customers and increased self-awareness among individual members of the organisation.
-The reinforcement of common organisational ideals is crucial to excellence and corporate advancement.
+Nurturing growth and common values lead to greater onboarding success in the organization, improved engagement between staff and the management and employees and customers and increased self-awareness among individual members of the organization.
+The reinforcement of common organizational ideas is crucial to excellence and corporate advancement.

-While values guide individual behaviour, there are many behaviours that we get used to because of the society that raises us, the environment we grown in, and culture conditions.
-The same applies to organisational culture.
-There are corporate cultural elements that have direct impacts on set principles and may promote or diminish the positive cultures that define the future and legitimise the existence of the organisation.
+While values guide individual behavior, there are many behaviors that we get used to because of the society that raises us, the environment we have grown in, and culture conditions.
+The same applies to organizational culture.
+There are corporate cultural elements that have direct impacts on set principles and may promote or diminish the positive cultures that define the future and legitimize the existence of the organization.

-The word ‘culture’ is a general definition of the values, beliefs and behaviours that we learn from those around us or those we have contact with.
+The word ‘culture’ is a general definition of the values, beliefs, and behaviors that we learn from those around us or those we have contact with.
 There are many different types of cultures including corporate, national, religious, societal, sexual, gender, and generational cultures.
 All these have a direct impact on every type of value.
-Business culture can be defined as an organisation’s evolving set of values, attitudes, and beliefs.
+Business culture can be defined as an organization’s evolving set of values, attitudes, and beliefs.
 This is a key component in business with a huge impact on business strategy and direction.
 It influences business functions from production to accounting as well as management and decisions.